Daylight and Sunlight Assessments for Planning Applications (UK, BRE 209)

 At MACH, we don’t just focus on daylight and sunlight in isolation — we take a holistic approach that considers how natural light interacts with other key performance factors like thermal comfort, energy efficiency, and acoustics constraints.
 Our goal is to help you identify the ‘sweet spot’ where your building performs at its best.

 We support projects of all scales but particularly excel on challenging urban or constrained sites, where daylight access is limited and thoughtful design is essential.
+We offer a service that covers all of the UK.

 Our team of friendly engineers are more than happy to answer any questions you have about your project.